 Geographically the Ural Mountains serve as a border between Asia and Europe and I crossed that line multiple times.
-I wish their buses would make at least a short stop at the border mark for the travelers to make a photo with one foot in continent and the other in another.
+I wish their buses would make at least a short stop at the border mark for travelers to make a photo with one foot in one continent and the other in another.
 It seemed like I was the only one on board who really cared.

-Most of my audiences, however, like it when I suggest that we, the people, continue good and cordial relationships between our great nations on the grass-root level despite of the current political turmoil.
-They are very willing to turn to the questions that is just important to Russians as it is to Americans: Why am I here?
+Most of my audiences, however, like it when I suggest that we, the people, continue good and cordial relationships between our great nations on the grass-root level, despite the current political turmoil.
+They are very willing to turn to the questions that is just as important to Russians as it is to Americans: Why am I here?
 What is the meaning of life?
 How do I know what is true?
-It also helps when I share my own family story that includes my grandfather’s martyrdom for Christ—an Orthodox Church priest, he was killed by NKVD/KGB for his faith among hundreds of thousands of believers in Stalin’s times.
+It also helps when I share my own family story that includes my grandfather’s martyrdom for Christ—an Orthodox Church priest, he was killed by the NKVD/KGB for his faith among hundreds of thousands of believers in Stalin’s times.

 I am leaving Urals tonight for Siberia.
-On the map, my next destination is only one time zone away but unfortunately there is just one hub airport in the whole country of Russia—Moscow.
-I am flying for two hours west only to change planes and to fly back for three hours.
-As I was boarding the plane in Chelyabinsk, the loudspeaker announced that due to the construction in Sheremetyevo airport in Moscow my plane will be gated on the other side of the airfield at Terminal B and the connection time to my departure terminal is approximately 90 minutes.
-It will take a miracle for me to make the connection and I am praying for it.
+On the map, my next destination is only one time zone away.
+Unfortunately, there is just one hub airport in the whole country of Russia—Moscow.
+I am flying for two hours west only to change planes and to fly back east for three hours.
+As I was boarding the plane in Chelyabinsk, the loudspeaker announced that due to the construction in Sheremetyevo airport in Moscow, my plane will be gated on the other side of the airfield at Terminal B and the connection time to my departure terminal is approximately ninety minutes.